unrealxinfinity/LDTS/Docs/README.md

   <b><i>Fig 7.
 Decorator Pattern : EditorViewer </i></b>
 </p>

+#### Consequences:
+The EditorViewer holds all the functionality of the GameViewer without subclassing it, and if at some point we change how the GameViewer draws the game, those changes will be reflected in the EditorViewer.

 #### The related classes in :
 - [Click here for the Editor Viewer](https://github.com/FEUP-LDTS-2022/project-l07gr08/blob/README/src/main/java/pt/up/fe/edu/dozer/viewer/game/EditorViewer.java)